-Reviewers should be well aware of the Aims and Scope of the journal and this peer review guidelines.
+Reviewers should familiarize themselves with the Aims and Scope of the journal and these peer review guidelines.

 Reviewers are required to inform the editorial office as soon as possible if they realize that they can not review the assigned manuscript since its topic is outside their research scope.
-And we would appreciate it if reviewers could suggest alternative reviewers for the paper.
+In this case, we would appreciate it if reviewers could suggest alternative reviewers for manuscript.

 Reviewers are required to submit review reports in a timely manner.
-It is acceptable to request an extension of the review deadline since reviewers may need more time to assess the paper.
+It is acceptable to request an extension of the review deadline if more time is needed to assess the manuscript.
 Please contact the editorial office promptly in that case.

 Conflicts of Interest

 Reviewers must keep the whole manuscript content confidential.
 In addition, the unpublished content in a manuscript can not be used by reviewers for their own interests.
-If reviewers wish to discuss with anyone outside the review process for assistance, they must inform the editorial office first to get permission.
+If reviewers wish to discuss with anyone outside the review process for assistance, they must approach the editorial office.

-Any individuals who helped with the review process will be associated with the manuscript in the journal’s records and will receive due recognition for their contributions.
+Any individuals who participated with the review process will be recorded with the manuscript in the journal’s records and will receive due recognition for their contributions.

 The journal adopts a single-blind peer review model, which means that the identities of reviewers are kept concealed from authors.
 The editorial office does not release reviewers’ identities to authors or other reviewers.
-We ask reviewers not to disclose personal information, (name, organization, etc.) in their review reports, and the review reports should be sent to the editorial office instead of authors.
-If reviewers wish to reveal their identities, they should discuss with the editorial office first and this revelation should be done through the editorial office if necessary.
+We ask reviewers not to disclose personal information (name, organization, etc.) in their review reports.
+Review reports must be submitted via ScholarOne Manuscripts and not sent directly to authors.
+If reviewers wish to reveal their identities, they should discuss this with the editorial office and any “un-blinding” will be performed by the editorial office.

-It is necessary that reviewers provide an objective and unbiased evaluation regardless of nationality, religious or political beliefs, gender or other characteristics of the authors, origins of a manuscript or other commercial considerations.
+It is essential that reviewers provide an objective and unbiased evaluation regardless of nationality, religious or political beliefs, gender or other characteristics of the authors, origins of a manuscript or other commercial considerations.

-Does the manuscript report innovative practices, methods, techniques, and theories?
+Does the manuscript report novel findings, methods, techniques, or ideas?

 Is the topic timely and relevant to the field?

-Does the manuscript make significant contributions to the field?
+Does the manuscript make a substantial contribution to the field?

 Is the research correctly designed?

-Are the analyses performed with high technical standards?
+Are analyses performed to a high technical standard?

-Is the information clear enough to allow other researchers to reproduce the results?
+Is the information described sufficiently clearly to allow other researchers to reproduce the results?

 Clarity of Presentation

-Is the manuscript written in a clear, professional structure without grammatical flaws or writing errors?
+Is the manuscript written in a clear, professional structure without grammatical flaws or errors?

 Are there any organizational or stylistic barriers that would prevent effective communication of the work?